ags799/learn-java/README.md

     ./gradlew deploy -Pstage=my-dev-stack

-This command will print a URL for the new stack.
-Run the tests with the URL for that stack in the `LEARN_JAVA_URL` environment variable.
+Then run the tests with

-    LEARN_JAVA_URL=http://something.com/api/{proxy+} ./gradlew integrationTest
+    ./gradlew integrationTest

 Remove your deployment with